 An International Immersion Program for Lasallian Educators with sites including India, Sri Lanka, and Myanmar

 These immersion experiences offer participants one of the most profound means of Lasallian formation available, through direct work with the poor in the spirit of the Lasallian tradition.
 Faculty and staff live with the Brothers and offer fundamental services such as teaching English and offering assistance in building schools.

 Dates: June 18-July 14, 2017 a preparation orientation will be held on April 8

 The Buttimer Institute

-The Buttimer Institute for Lasallian Studies is a residential program offered for two weeks for three years.
+The Buttimer Institute for Lasallian Studies, offered by the Office of Lasallian Education at Christian Brothers Conference, is a residential program offered for two weeks for three years.
 Topics of study include: The Founding Story; De La Salle’s Educational Vision; and De La Salle’s Spiritual Vision.
 Lasallian educators come from regional and international works: universities, secondary schools, San Miguel middle schools, as well as from educational institutions serving court adjudicate youth.
-Instructors include Brother and lay Partner scholars: Br.
-Jeffrey Calligan, Br.
-Bill Mann (President SMU and SMC Board member), Br.
-Tim Caldwell and Dr. Greg Kopra (a SFNO District educational leader and SMC lecturer).

 This three-day institute will animate Goal 3 of the Strategic Plan: From De La Salle to Lasallian.
 Day One explores the History and Life of De La Salle; Day Two explores Lasallian Pedagogy, yesterday and today; Day Three explores Lasallian Spirituality that has endured over 330 years.
 Content will include lectures, readings, discussions, videos, meditations, prayers, and meals.